 The Back Story

 In 1973, after the breakup of the group, Cortijo y su Bonche, Rafael Cortijo was between bands.
-By chance, he encountered the pianist, composer, arranger Pepe Castillo when they collaborated on a commercial for WKDM radio.
+He encountered the pianist, composer, arranger Pepe Castillo when they collaborated on a commercial for WKDM radio.
 According to Castillo, “I told him I have three new arrangements, but the music was International music, not Salsa, very Puerto Rican but radical.”
-Surprisingly, Cortijo showed an interest.
+Surprisingly, Cortijo showed interest.

 Under Cortijo’s leadership, the group rehearsed at a studio in Santurce, Puerto Rico for two months.
 The sessions attracted Johnny Pacheco, Charlie Palmieri, and Roberto Roena, who, upon hearing the music prophetically commented, “Rafa, you’re screwed!
 This music is 30 years ahead of its time, no one will understand it.”